How to scrape and bulk download images from any website

 In this step, we will check the pagination and amend the Xpath if necessary.
 What’s pagination?
 Well, it is a setting to let the scraper click through pages so whenever it finishes scraping the current page, it will click on the next page and continue the scraping.

 1)Check the workflow created by Octoparse on the left and click the “Pagination” loop.
-Scroll down the page on the built-in browser to where the “Next” button lies so that we can see if the scrape has selected the right button to turn pages.
+Scroll down the page on the built-in browser to see where the “Next” button lies so that we can see if the scrape has selected the right button to turn pages.

 2)The picture shows that the scraper has selected the “Previous” button(in the red rectangle) instead of “Next”.
 Clicking Previous is not a way to turn pages, robot.
 Let’s correct it.

-5)Go back to the workflow and double click “Go to Web Page”, go to “after loading page” and check “scroll down the page after it is loaded”, set a 50 times scroll-down with a half-second between 2 scrolls.
+5)Go back to the workflow and double click “Go to Web Page”, go to “after loading page” and check “scroll down the page after it is loaded”, set a 50 scroll-down with a half-second between 2 scrolls.

 #Step 3: Run the task